Steady-state spectrum of Kelvin waves on a quantized vortex at finite temperatures

 \section{Abstract}

-We determine numerically the steady state spectrum for Kelvin waves on a superfluid $^4$He vortex that is driven by shaking its endpoints and damped by mutual friction.
-The resulting spectrum depends very weakly on temperature and is almost independent of the drive amplitude.
-Surprisingly there seems to be no high $k$ cutoff, determined by the mutual friction even when the mutual friction is large.
-This is likely due to spatially sharply peaked drive.
-We also determine the power dissipated due to mutual friction, as a function of the number of Kelvin modes present in the system, using different Kelvin spectra.
+We determine numerically the steady-state spectrum for Kelvin waves on a superfluid $^4$He vortex that is driven by shaking its end points and damped by mutual friction.
+The relaxation rate towards a steady state is determined by the mutual friction.
+We have reached the zero temperature limit where the steady-state spectrum and the vortex length become independent of the temperature.
+Our drive with pointlike pinning sites produces a characteristic spectrum with $|w_m|\propto m^{-\eta}$, where $\eta \approx$ 1.88.
+The spatially sharply peaked drive and the fact that we are fixing the oscillation amplitude, not the power, causes that there exists no high $k$ cutoff from mutual friction even when mutual friction is large.
+This spectrum is generic to the pinned boundary conditions used.
+Without pinning the spectrum is sensitive to the drive.
+The spectrum even depends on the amplitude of the initial spectrum if vortex is allowed to relax on its own.
+Therefore, in real systems the Kelvin spectrum is not unique and depends on external conditions.